MalloZup/kubeojo/help/README.md

 ## Let's have a look:

 The balls represent test-failures over a period of time.

-Bigger balls are tests that need to be rewritten or your product is weak on that category.
+A big ball is something that is fragile in your product/software.
+It can be a weakness on tests-automation or a bug affecting your software.

 You can order your tests in sub-categories. ( here we have a hypotetical docker-testsuite)

 ![global](global.png)